Is downsizing your home for retirement a good idea?

 There’s no room for multigenerational housing

-Multigenerational living has long been a cherished aspect of family life for many — and it continues to grow in popularity, with nearly 20% of the U.S. population living in multigenerational households.
+Multigenerational living has long been a cherished aspect of family life for many.
+Nearly 20% of the U.S. population lives in multigenerational households.

 Having various generations living together provides a sense of unity, support, and shared responsibilities.
 It can help ease the burden of caregiving, provide child care, and lessen the financial strain for an entire family.
 However, if you decide to downsize, a multigenerational living arrangement may no longer be feasible.